- Home

 -

 If you need to reschedule a court appearance, you must file a motion to reschedule at least ten business days before the scheduled court date.
 Please note that if your motion is not granted, you will be required to appear as scheduled.
-If you file a motion to reschedule later than ten days before your scheduled date, you might risk a warrant (in criminal cases) or a default (on civil charges) if you fail to appear.
+If you file a motion to reschedule later than ten days before your scheduled date, a warrant may be issued for your arrest (in criminal cases), or a default judgment will be entered against you (on civil charges) if you fail to appear.
 Please note that court employees have no authority to reschedule a court date.

 - What happens if I fail to appear on my court date?